gytdau/directory/content/home/essays/how-to-live.md

 I can't give you a map of how to live, but at least you get a compass to point you in the right direction.
 And beyond that, all the mountains, valleys, and obstacles - they're yours to climb.

-> Thanks for reading a draft version of this essay.
-If you have any comments, please take the time to email me about them.
-This essay will probably undergo more changes.
+_Thanks to Stephen McAleese for reading a draft of this._